eggeral/kotlin-mpp-example/README.md

 We will then extend the scope of the app even further and create a web application, and a JavaFX application using the same shared source as for Android and iOS.

+Follow the branches from starting from step001 to see the project evolving.